 Car safety seats for children are required to meet federal regulations, but now these regulations may change.
 Our auto accident attorneys in Raleigh, Fayetteville and Dunn help car crash victims of all ages.
 Our lawyers want parents to know about the proposed federal regulation changes for car seats and how these requirements affect their children.
 Here we explain the proposed crash-test requirements and when they can expect these requirements enforced:

 Right now all child safety seats must meet front crash-test requirements.

-When the requirements are formally presented, they will be open to a 90-day public comment period.
+- When the requirements are formally presented, there will be open to a 90-day public comment period.
 It may be a few years before regulations are formally imposed.
 Then manufacturers will have up to 3 years to modify car seats to meet the requirements.

 Is your child too large for a child safety seat?
 Learn about North Carolina seat belt laws, failing to comply with these laws may result in allegations of child abuse.